 Phase 1 Remind - teachers will calmly remind students of the high expectations we hold in school around behaviours for learning and ensuring students are aware of the impact that their decisions are having on the progress of others and themselves.
-Anchor the conversation in a positive example of how they have behaved positively before (30 second intervention).

-Phase 2 Formal Caution - Teachers will issue a formal caution the student around their continued poor choices and conduct, explaining the importance of appropriate behaviours for learning in the classroom - further 30 second intervention.
+Phase 2 Formal Caution - Teachers will issue a formal caution the student around their continued poor choices and conduct, explaining the importance of appropriate behaviours for learning in the classroom.
 Teacher will consider a range of support strategies including a change of seat.
 Any student reaching Phase 2 will have their behaviour recorded in Bromcom.

-Any student reaching 'phase 2' on five separate occasions in a school week will result in a 30minute same day detention being issued following the 5th incident.
+Any student reaching 'phase 2' on five separate occasions in a school week will result in a 30-minute same day detention being issued following the 5th incident.

-Phase 3 - Same day 30-minute detention - Students reaching phase 3 will be issued with a 30minute same day detention for continued low level disruptive behaviour.
+Phase 3 - Same day 30-minute detention - Students reaching phase 3 will be issued with a 30-minute same day detention for continued low level disruptive behaviour.
 The class teacher will explain to students that any further poor behaviour choices will result in the student being withdrawn from the lesson.
-Students who reach phase 3 during period 5 will be issued with a 30minute detention the following school day.
+Students who reach phase 3 during period 5 will be issued with a 30-minute detention the following school day.